-When there are a lot of people working in an environment, mistakes are bound to happen and people will lose their cool.
-Every time there is a problem, there should be an open discussion about it and address the problem directly without getting personal.
-Maybe there wasn’t proper training given to them or there was a lack of resources- it could be anything.
+When there are a lot of people working in a closed environment, mistakes are bound to happen and people will lose their cool.
+Every time there is a problem, there should be an open discussion about it to address the issue directly without getting personal.
+Maybe it was a misunderstanding or there was a lack of resources – the cause could be anything.
 Remember that if they aren’t given the support that they yearn for, you are making it difficult for the employees to work properly.
-It is impossible to work efficiently when there is chaos all around.

 13. Create a positive environment

 It is a stressful process for most new employees as they are anxious about working at a new place and want to put their best foot forward.
-This is the time for your company to make them feel welcomed.
-It is also the time for you to train the new employees and make them understand how the company runs.
-Keep training your employees on a regular basis and don’t overload them with information at the beginning itself.
+This is the time for your company to make them feel welcome – it is also the time for you to train the new employees and make them understand how the company runs.
+However, train your recruits on a periodic basis, and don’t overload them with information at the beginning itself.